 These might seem like simple preparatory tips, but when disaster strikes, having the right set of tools on hand often means making the right decisions without having to take the time to think about them.
 That can make a big difference.

-If you have been hurt in a car accident that was caused by someone else, you need to talk to an attorney because there are often ways for you to recover the costs of your medical care and the repairs to your vehicle.
+If you have been hurt in a car accident that was caused by someone else, you need to talk to an experienced and knowledgeable attorney because there are often ways for you to recover the costs of your medical care and the repairs to your vehicle.
 Your attorney will also be able to advise you on the finer details of your case.